gravitational/teleport/docs/admin-guide.md

     # SSH sessions by connecting to this port
     listen_addr: 0.0.0.0:3023

     # Reverse tunnel listening address.
-An auth server (CA) can establish an outbound
+An auth server (CA) can establish an
-    # (from behind the firwall) connection to this address.
-This will allow users of
+    # outbound (from behind the firwall) connection to this address.
-    # the outside CA to connect to behind-the-firewall nodes.
+    # This will allow users of the outside CA to connect to behind-the-firewall
+    # nodes.
     tunnel_listen_addr: 0.0.0.0:3024

+    # List (array) of other clusters this CA trusts.
+    trusted_clusters:
+      - key_file: /path/to/main-cluster.ca
+        # Comma-separated list of OS logins allowed to users of this
+        # trusted cluster
+        allow_logins: john,root
+        # Establishes a reverse SSH tunnel from this cluster to the trusted
+        # cluster, allowing the trusted cluster users to access nodes of this
+        # cluster
+        tunnel_addr: 80.10.0.12:3024

     # The HTTPS listen address to serve the Web UI and also to authenticate the
     # command line (CLI) users via password+HOTP